 However, high ratios may not always be bad.
 Some countries with more stable economies have a high tolerance for the risk of default.
 For example, even though the United States has a high debt-to-GDP ratio of 111.95%, it is offset by a strong US economy.

 Despite all these things, debt creates obligations that must be paid.
-Countries must learn from the Greek debt crisis where debt has become a source of crisis, not only in the country but also in the world.
+Countries must learn from the Greek debt crisis, where debt has become a source of crisis not only in the country but also worldwide.

-Moreover, with the current era of globalization, the effects of the crisis can quickly spread.
-So, the government must handle sovereign debt problems with great care as it sends ripples worldwide.
+Moreover, in the current era of globalization, the effects of the crisis can quickly spread.
+So, the government must handle sovereign debt problems with great care as they send ripples worldwide.

 The pros and cons of sovereign debt